The Graveyard Book: Awards

-Possible film adaptation
+Film adaptation

 In January 2009, filmmaker Neil Jordan signed on to write and direct a film adaptation for Miramax.
 In May 2010, CJ Entertainment, associated with Chris Columbus's 1492 Pictures, acquired the rights for distribution in Korea and Japan and agreed to co-finance the adaptation.

 In April 2012, Walt Disney Pictures acquired the rights and hired Henry Selick, director of The Nightmare Before Christmas and the film adaptation of Gaiman's novel Coraline, to direct The Graveyard Book.
-The film was moved to Pixar, which would have been the company's first adapted work.
-After the studio and Selick parted ways over scheduling and development, it was announced in January 2013 that Ron Howard would be directing the film, but he was dropped out to work on other projects as well, thus the film was in development hell for some time.
+The film was moved to Pixar, which would have made it the company's first adapted work.
+After the studio and Selick parted ways over scheduling and development, in January 2013, Ron Howard was attached to direct the film, but he dropped out to work on other projects as well, thus the film was in development hell for some time.

+In July 2022, Marc Forster was attached to direct the feature film adaptation with Renée Wolfe, Gil Netter and Ben Brown set to produce, and David Magee writing the script.
+Later that year, Neil Gaiman stated that he has no involvement with the film.
+In September 2024, it was reported that the production had been halted due to a variety of factors including sexual misconduct allegations against Gaiman.

 Graphic novel adaptation

 Artist P. Craig Russell, along with Galen Showman, Kevin Nowlan, Jill Thompson, David Lafuente, Stephen Scott, Scott Hampton and Tony Harris, has adapted the book into a two-volume graphic novel.
 The first volume was released on 29 July 2014, followed by the second on 7 October.
+A one-volume edition was published in October 2016.